scouter-project/zipkin-scouter/README.md

 Each module will also have different minimum variables that need to be set.

-## Example integrating the Scouter Collector
+## Example integrating the Scouter Collector by Zipkin-Scouter-Storage

 Here's an example of integrating the scouter Collector.